Flamethr0wer/ArduinoDS4/README.md

 }
 ```

-#### upload to Arduino
+#### 2.2.
+Upload to Arduino

 As the board is connected as regular Arduino, this step is the same as other uploads: click the upload button.

 For future uploads, it will be different since the board is telling your computer that it is a PS4 controller rather than Arduino.

-### test it
+### 3. Test it

 Now is the time to take your hot flashed board and connect to your PS4.
 The best way to do this is as follows:

-1. turn on PS4 (normally with controller)
+1. Turn on PS4 (normally with controller)
-2. get to a screen where you can test the code.
+2. Get to a screen where you can test the code.
 In our example the home screen is ok
-3. if turned on with controller, press and hold the ps button on controller for 10 seconds for it to turn off
+3. If turned on with controller, press and hold the ps button on controller for 10 seconds for it to turn off
-4. connect arduino with usb cable
+4. Connect arduino with usb cable
-5. observe your programme running!
+5. Observe your programme running!

-### iterate
+### 4. Iterate

+As your board is now the "as PS4 controller" version, it will not show up on the Tools > Ports menu like it used to.
+This is a side effect of having it appear as a PS4 Controller.

+Do not fear!
+It is still possible to upload the image, you just need to try this one easy trick.

+1. Make the modification in your programme.
+2. Click the upload icon (or Sketch > Upload)
+3. While it is compiling, press the reset button on your Arduino
+    - On Windows with the Arduino IDE, this can be done

+5.
 TODO: note how have to click upload then press reset button

-### restore
+### 5. Restore

 If you wish to return your Arduino back to "normal" then you will need to reverse the change board steps above.

-1. Load Blink by File > Examples > 01 Basics > Blink
+1. In the Arduino IDE, load Blink by File > Examples > 01 Basics > Blink
 2. Set board type back to normal by selecting Tools > Board "{your board}" > "Arduino AVR Boards" > "{your board}"
 3. Upload following steps above ie click upload then press reset on the arduino board

+## Troubleshooting

+### error: 'PS4ARDUINO_RX_ENDPOINT' was not declared in this scope

+This error occurs if you are trying to use the PS4Arduino library but have not use the PS4Arduino-ARV to change the board type.
+Instructions [here](https://github.com/Flamethr0wer/PS4Arduino-AVR/blob/master/README.md).

+### After first time, cannot find board (or similar)

+Once you have flashed the board with PS4Arduino-AVR, it does not show up on your computer as an Arduino.
+It appears as a game controller so the Arduino IDE cannot find it.

+To fix this, start uploading your programme and press the reset button on the Arduino board.
+More details above under "4.
+Iterate".